csyhuang/hn2016_falwa/readme.md

 ## Contact

-Feel free to email Clare S. Y. Huang: clare1068@gmail.com if you have any inquiries/suggestions.
+Feel free to email Shao Ying (Clare) Huang: clare1068@gmail.com if you have any inquiries/suggestions.